Bhuvan1326/smart-resume-reviewer-agent/README.md

 ---

-## 🧪 5.
-How It Works
+## 5. How It Works

 ### Step-by-step Process

-1️⃣ User runs `main.py` and provides:
+1️.User runs `main.py` and provides:
 - Resume filename (e.g., `candidate_a.pdf`)
 - Job description text

-2️⃣ Agents start working:
+2️.
+Agents start working:
 - **JD Analyzer** extracts required skills (e.g., Python, React, AWS).
 - **Resume Parser** extracts all text and skills from the PDF.
 - **Skill Matcher** compares the two lists and calculates the similarity score.